ubah-ebuka/laravel_project_starter/README.md

 A production-ready Laravel starter template that provides developers with a solid foundation for building modern applications using **Sanctum authentication**, **roles & permissions**, **email and phone verification**, and a clean, scalable folder structure.

 This boilerplate removes repetitive setup work and helps you start building your product immediately with best practices already implemented.
+This boilerplate removes repetitive setup work and helps you start building your product immediately with best practices already implemented.
+Scalable user, role, and permission management is built-in, with Laravel cache used to prevent redundant permission queries.

 ---